Macavity/mapeditor/README.md

 the [legacy branch](https://github.com/Macavity/mapeditor/tree/legacy).
 Bear in mind that the code was created in 2005 ;-) - 'twas a different time then..
 I made just rough corrections so it works outside it's previous frame.

-- Tileset magecity was made by [Hyptosis on opengameart](http://opengameart.org/content/mage-city-arcanos)
+- Tilesets magecity and castle_exterior_mc were made by Hyptosis on [NewGrounds](https://hyptosis.newgrounds.com/) and on [OGA](http://opengameart.org/content/mage-city-arcanos)